 Where do I send my tax documents or notice of assessment to see if I qualify for compassionate pricing?

 Our office is happy to accept your tax documents or notice of assessment to determine if you qualify for compassionate pricing with Greenleaf Medical Clinic.
 Please e-mail your documents to email@example.com.

 The medical document includes information such as the daily amount of cannabis needed, the duration of the prescription as well as any restrictions.

-After your appointment with us, please give our office 1-2 business days to send your prescription along with any other required documents to the Licensed Producer.
-Once your prescription has been submitted to the Licensed Producer the timeline will depend on their registration team.
-The average time for registration with a Licensed Producer is approximately 3-5 business days once the medical documents have been received.
+After your appointment with us, please give our office 1-2 business days to send your prescription along with any other required documents to the licensed seller.
+Once your prescription has been submitted to the licensed seller the timeline will depend on their registration team.
+The average time for registration with a licensed seller is approximately 3-5 business days once the medical documents have been received.

 While the daily gram per day amount does vary from patient to patient our clinic does not sign applications for over 5 grams per day.
 No exceptions.